Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 2016: Based on revised estimates (released on October 18, 2018) from the National Crime Victimization Survey, from 2015 to 2016, violent criminal victimizations increased for a variety of categories.
 Property crime increased for the first time since 2013.
 The revised estimates replace previously released 2016 estimates that did not permit year-to-year comparisons.
 From 2015 to 2016, the number of persons experiencing one or more violent victimizations increased from 2.7 million to 2.9 million.
 From 2015 to 2016, the number of violent crimes increased from 5,006,620 to 5,353,820.
 There was no statistically significant change in the rate of overall violent crime from 2015, yet the rate increased (18.6 victimizations per 1,000 persons age 12 or older) to 2016 (19.7 per 1,000).

-2015: there was no statistically significant change in the overall rate of violent crime, per the Bureau of Justice Statistics (BJS).
+2015: There was no statistically significant change in the overall rate of violent crime, per the Bureau of Justice Statistics (BJS).
 The rate of violent victimization was 18.6 victimizations per 1,000 persons age 12 or older in 2015.

 2014: Violent crime rates decreased from 2013 (23.2 victimizations per 1,000) to 20.1 per 1,000 in 2014.
 The overall property crime rate (which includes household burglary, theft, and motor vehicle theft) decreased from 131.4 victimizations per 1,000 households in 2013 to 118.1 victimizations per 1,000 in 2014.